 Fast-forward four years: Amy Shark has headlined arena tours, received a few ARIA awards, written songs with Ed Sheeran, performed with Keith Urban, and had members of Blink-182 feature in her records.
 On 30 April she also released her second album – an album that is definitely not what I had expected.

 PART 72 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 I’d been looking forward to hearing this album for a particular reason.
 I couldn’t figure out exactly why, after so many cool things that have happened, Amy Shark would call her album Cry Forever.
 But now I think I do.